Geology of Romania: Cenozoic (66 million years ago-present)

 In the early Paleogene, as the Tethys Ocean closed the Moldavian and Pienidian domains experienced flysch sedimentation and became deformed during the Miocene.
 Subduction of Tethys Ocean crust led to calc-alkalkine volcanism in the Senonian through the Paleocene and again in the Apuseni Mountains in the Neogene.

 The opening of the Black Sea forced the increasingly deformed Moesian Platform to the west and molasse basins developed around the rising Carpathians in the Neogene.

 Natural resource geology

-Some of the oldest resources in Romania are Archean-age Kyrvoirog-type iron ores in Dobogrea or others from the Paleozoic, situate in the Carpathians.
+Some of the oldest resources in Romania are Archean-age Kyrvoirog-type iron ores in Dobogrea or others from the Paleozoic, situated in the Carpathians.
 Precambrian rocks also contain polymetallic copper, zinc and lead ores, and gold from metamorphic rocks.
 Gold-silver deposited hydrothermally in the Neogene, while porphyry copper formed through the Paleocene in the calc-alkaline arc of the South Carpathians and Apuseni Mountains.

-Romania has oil and gas in Moesian and Scythian platform cover, coal in Carboniferous, Jurassic, Miocene, and Pliocene basins, Miocene salt deposits in the Transylvanian Depression and Carpathians, Lower Jurassic kaolin in the Apuseni Mountains, Jurassic marble, Neogen alabaster, and Oligocene-age amber.
+Romania has oil and gas in Moesian and Scythian platform cover, coal in Carboniferous, Jurassic, Miocene, and Pliocene basins, Miocene salt deposits in the Transylvanian Depression and Carpathians, Lower Jurassic kaolin in the Apuseni Mountains, Jurassic marble, Neogene alabaster, and Oligocene-age amber.